fawkesrobotics/ros2-clips-executive/cx_clips_env_manager/README.md

 # cx_clips_env_manager
 This is the central package of the CLIPS-Executive that provides the CLIPS Environment Manager.

-[CLIPS](https://clipsrules.net/) (C Language Integrated Production System) is a rule-based programming language designed for building expert systems.
-It was developed in the 1980s by NASA to provide a portable, efficient, and easy-to-use environment for developing knowledge-based applications.
-CLIPS uses a production rule system, where knowledge is represented as if-then rules.
-These rules operate on facts, which represent data or conditions in the system.
-The inference engine matches rules against facts and executes the applicable rules based on a conflict resolution strategy.

-The ROS 2 CLIPS-Executive is a wrapper to integrate CLIPS with the ROS 2 ecosystem.

-The documentation assumes basic understanding regarding the usage of CLIPS.
-If you never worked with CLIPS before, check out the documentation of CLIPS and get familiar with the functionalities first using the documentation at [clipsrules.net](https://clipsrules.net/).

-The [clips_vendor](https://github.com/carologistics/clips_vendor) package provides a packaged version of CLIPS suitable for the ROS ecosystem (and is also used by the CLIPS-Executive).

 ## Responsibilities
 The CLIPS Environment Manager is the central component that allows to:
  - dynamically create and destroy CLIPS environments